vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 If Jake began their sponsorship in September with $100 per month without cancellations, his final score would be `100 * 1 + 100 * 1 + 100 * 1 + 100 * 1 = 400`.

-If John contributed $100 once in October, then skipped November and contributed the same $100 in December (as the hype grows), his final score would be `100 * (3 / 4) + 100 * (1 / 4) = 100`.
+If John donated $100 once in October, then skipped November and donated the same $100 in December (as the hype grows), his final score would be `100 * (3 / 4) + 100 * (1 / 4) = 100`.

-As a result, John's placement would be lower than Jake's in the contributors list.
+As a result, John's placement would be lower than Jake's in the backers list.

-In case of argument, the day a contribution was made matters: making a contribution on 3^rd^ gives more score than on 5^th^.
+In case of argument, the day a donation was made matters: making a donation on 3^rd^ gives more score than on 5^th^.

 :::

-Note that to be actually listed in the contributors list, you have to contribute the minimum corresponding sponsorship tier amount **at least once** during the pre-alpha stage.
-For example, even if you're continuously sponsoring with $24 per month, but never contributed $25+, your name will not be listed.

-Also, note that individual tier contributors are listed separately from business tier contributors.

 ### My Soundcloud

-You're welcome to become my patron on [Patreon](https://www.patreon.com/vladfaust) or [BuyMeA<s>Beer</s>Coffee.com](https://www.buymeacoffee.com/vladfaust).
+You're welcome to become my patron on [Patreon](https://patreon.com/vladfaust) or buy me a coffee at [BuyMeACoffee](https://buymeacoffee.com/vladfaust).

-Neither is preferred, choose whichever you like most.
-I'm not planning on creating paid posts etc.
-The difference is that BMC only has a single tier, but allows one-time contributions, which are counted as well.
+Donations made on Patreon imply exclusive Forum and Discord roles, and Onyx Visioner merch.
+BMC donations do not have those benefits but can be smaller and one-time.
+Ideal if you want to just tip me a couple of times.

 Direct Bitcoin donations are also accepted, but they are not eligible for listing.